smirarab/pasta/README.md

       You can control the behavior of temporary files using `--temporaries` (to set the tempdirectory), `-k` (to keep temporaries) and `--keepalignmenttemps` (to keep even more temporaries) options.
-    Note that PASTA also creates a bunch of temporary files in the output directory and never deletes them, because these temporary files are potentially useful for the useres.
+    Note that PASTA also creates a bunch of temporary files in the output directory and never deletes them, because these temporary files are potentially useful for the users.
 These files are all of the form `[jobname]_temp_*`.
 Some of the important files created are alignments and tree produced in individual steps (alignments are saved both in masked and unmasked versions).
 These intermediate files all have internal PASTA sequence names, which are slightly different from your actual sequence names.
-    The mapping between PASTA and real names are given als as a temporary file: `[jobname]_temp_name_translation.txt`.
+    The mapping between PASTA and real names are given also as a temporary file: `[jobname]_temp_name_translation.txt`.

    * Dry run: The `--exportconfig` option can be used to crate a config file that can be checked for correctness before running the actual job.